 It’s an easy way for kids of all ages to participate in decorating for Halloween.
 It’s also a super fun sensory activity.

-Plus the painted pumpkins don’t decay the way carved pumpkins do, so you can decorate your pumpkins earlier for Halloween decorations.
+Plus the painted pumpkins don’t decay the way carved pumpkins do, so you can decorate your pumpkins even earlier for Halloween decorations.

-> Painting Pumpkins With Kids
+Pumpkins Painting for Kids

-> *If you have tempera paint though, go ahead and use it!
+*If you have tempera paint though, go ahead and use it!
 Try mixing in a few drops of liquid dish soap to the tempera paint first to help it stick to the smooth surface.

 Have you tried painting pumpkins with kids yet?